Your Life Amongst Unbelievers

 Walking In The Word

-The city of Corinth had a very bad reputation for peopling living ungodly in Paul’s time.
+The city of Corinth had a very bad reputation for people living ungodly in Paul’s time.
 Apparently, the discussion of relationships between believers and unbelievers was brought up, and in 2 Corinthians 6:14 Paul states, “Do not be bound together with unbelievers; for what partnership have righteousness and lawlessness, or what fellowship has light with darkness?”
 “Bound together” in the Greek meant “unequally yoked” or “two different animals pulling a load.”
 Paul was saying you wouldn’t try to yoke a horse with a steer would you?
 It’s the same thing in marriage or business, the unbeliever and Christian are different, with two separate views.

 I have had people ask me if they should enter into a relationship with an unbeliever.
 It is important for you to realize there will be a moment, a decision will have to be made, and the prospect of lying, cheating, or withholding information may have to be made.
 To the believer, because of the Holy Spirit within them, these are simple decisions.
 The answer is no, they won’t be a part of a sinful decision.
 For the unbeliever it’s not so simple.
 They begin to justify their actions, that the end justifies the means.
 It’s easy to separate from someone with this attitude in a basic relationship, but when you’re married or legally bound in a business relationship it can be difficult.
 So instead of placing yourself in that situation, it’s much easier to begin the relationship with someone as yourself, a believer in Christ!